 I have even seen a retrospective item that was that "we need to start following up on retrospective items"... this was neglected as well

 Another approach is to print them and hang them up on a wall.
 I have tried this with very little success.
-As this tend to become part of the office decoration.
+As this tends to become part of the office decoration.

 7 - Scrum master / Product owner having more than one role